murilobellatini/murilobellatini.github.io/_posts/2019-08-19-machine-learning-midias-sociais-en.md

   </body>
 </div>

-Look, you can see that similar words have grouped together.
-And sentiment analysis allows us to see this!
-See for yourself, hovering your mouse over the purple (negative) and yellow (positive) circles to read which word they refer to.
+Look, we can see that similar words have been grouped together.
+And sentiment analysis allows us to confirm this!
+See it for yourself, hovering your mouse over the purple (negative) and yellow (positive) circles to read which word they refer to.
 It looks like we're on the right track ...
 But now what?

 ## Data Preparation and Labeling

 Well, one approach could be to just apply our Sentiment Classifier directly to the text base.
 This works to some extent, as there are nuances in each linguistic domain.
-So here we prefer to seek insights through vectors and create a customized classifier for specific Telecom tweets.
+So here we prefer to seek insights through vectors and create a customized classifier for specific linguistic domain of tweets.

 <div class="mobileHidden" width="100%">
 <head>